drshahizan/learn-aspnet/project/readme.md

 # PROJECT THEME
 The project theme is FIFA World Cup.
-The title of your project must be related to the specified project theme such as World Cup News, accommodation & ticket reservation etc. If you are unsure about your title, please contact me.
+The title of your project must be related to the specified project theme such as World Cup News, accommodation & ticket reservation etc.